Ramakrishnaragi/sample_repo/rails-postgres-docker/README.md

 #### Listing Existing Routes

-- You can now visit `http://localhost:3000` to view your new website!
+- You can now visit `http://localhost:3000` or <http://ec2-user-ip>:3000 to view your new website!

  You can also execute the `rails routes` command in your terminal to produce the same output.